BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 - Return parameters：none
 ## 30 Any asset exchange event
 ### 30.1 Create any asset exchange event
+- Introduction
+    - Swaps of any type of on-chain asset(one for one), such as one main equity for one chain domain name
+    - Freeze a certain asset in one's own account, waiting for the consent of the holder of the specified asset to exchange
 - The full name of the interface：`trToExchangeAny`
 - Interface abbreviation：`tteay`
 - Callable methods：`Http,Websocket,command line`